AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-06-30-Perlin-Noise-Flow-Fields-in-Processing-Part-I.md

 Let's go through this step by step!
 The final keyword here is similar to the 'const' keyword in javascript that declares a constant.
 Don't worry, this won't mean that we can't modify our ArrayList anymore, simply that we can't reassign its reference.
 A more elaborate discussion can be found <a href='https://stackoverflow.com/questions/10750791/what-is-the-sense-of-final-arraylist'>here</a>.

-Next up, ArrayLists can only hold one data type, which needs to be specified in the space between arrow brackets, so for example, if we were to create an ArrayList of integers, we would do it as follows:
+Next up, ArrayLists can only hold one data type, which needs to be specified in the space between the arrow brackets, so for example, if we were to create an ArrayList of integers, we would do it as follows:

 <pre><code>
 ArrayList<int> numbers = new ArrayList<int>();